Mikhail Segal: Biography

 He also worked with "Masha and Bears", "Notional Hallucinations", and many others.

 In 2007, the clip "Tell" for Spleen was appointed the winner of The Best Music Video nomination at the MTV Russia Music Awards ceremony.

 From 2002 on, Mikhail also works in advertising.
-He has shot commercials for Audi, Mitsubishi, Panasonic, LG, Ariel, IKEA, Alpen Gold, Pepsi, Fervex, Baltica, White Bear, MTS, Kievstar, MTV, Mail.ru, and many other brands.
+He has shot commercials for Audi, Mitsubishi, Panasonic, LG, Ariel, IKEA, Alpen Gold, Pepsi, Fervex, Baltica, White Bear, MTS, Kyivstar, MTV, Mail.ru, and many other brands.

 In 2006 at XXVIII Moscow International Film Festival, Mikhail presented his first full-length film "Franz+Polina" interpreting the narrative "Dumb" by Ales Adamovich.
-The history of love of a Belorussian girl from an occupied village and of an SS soldier "has crossed the world" and got recognition at many Russian and international festivals (in Germany, France, Poland, Canada, China, and other countries).
+The history of love of a Belarusian girl from an occupied village and of an SS soldier "has crossed the world" and got recognition at many Russian and international festivals (in Germany, France, Poland, Canada, China, and other countries).

 In 2010, "AST" publishing house published Mikhail's first book of prose "Youth" containing a story of the same name and a collection of short novels.
 The video to support the book came out, featuring musicians whose music videos Mikhail directed.